lal3lu03/MMCLFMI/README.md

 Special thanks to Elisabeth Rumetshofer ([GitHub](https://github.com/elirum)) and Andreas Fürst ([GitHub](https://github.com/fuersta)) for their contributions as bachelor thesis supervisors and for their work on the CLOOB repository.
 Their expertise and guidance were invaluable in the development of this project.

-We would also like to acknowledge the MIMIC-CRX Dataset repository for providing the necessary preprocessing code and resources.

 ## Getting Started